-The Add Data widget enables you to add data to the map by searching for layers in ArcGIS Online or ArcGIS Enterprise content, entering URLs, or uploading local files.
+The Add Data widget allows you to add data to the map by searching for layers in ArcGIS content, entering URLs, or uploading local files.
 In this way, you can temporarily add layers to and remove layers from the map.
 However, you can't save the layers to the map.

 Configure the Add Data widget

 - Hover over the widget and click the Configure this widget button to open the configuration window.

-- Optionally click Change widget icon to replace the default icon for this widget.
+- Optionally, click the Change widget icon button to replace the default icon for this widget.

 A File Explorer window appears, allowing you to upload a local image file to use as the widget icon.